Invoice-Generator/invoice-generator-api/README.md

 ## About

 We created a simple API at Invoiced to generate invoice PDFs on the fly.
 This service has been used internally by us for some time.
-We believe this could be useful for other projects as well, such as, generating an invoice from a webhook off a billing system like Stripe or as part of a batch job.
+We believe this could be helpful in your project as well.
+The most obvious use case to us is generating an invoice from a webhook off a SaaS billing system like Stripe.

 The API only has a single endpoint that returns a PDF.
 We don't store any of your invoice data.